Hansjörg Auer: Career

 He subsequently focused on mountains of over 7,000 m in the Himalaya and the Karakoram ranges, and was known for making several first ascents.
-These included the south face of Nilgiri South in the Annapurna Massif, Nepal, and of the west wall of Lupghar Sar (for which we won a 2019 Piolet d'Or) and the south-west face of Kunyang Chhish East in the Karakorum Mountains, Pakistan.
+These included the south face of Nilgiri South in the Annapurna Massif, Nepal, the west wall of Lupghar Sar, and the south-west face of Kunyang Chhish East in the Karakorum Mountains, Pakistan.
 His first ascent of Lupghar Sar West was climbed solo.
 He was posthumously honoured with a Piolet d'Or in 2019 for this achievement.

 Death

-Auer died on the descent after reaching the summit of Howse Peak in Banff National Park of the Canadian Rockies on 16 April 2019, with fellow Austrian David Lama and the American Jess Roskelley.
+Auer and fellow climbers Austrian David Lama and American Jess Roskelley died on the descent after reaching the summit of Howse Peak in Banff National Park of the Canadian Rockies on 16 April 2019.
 The group completed a difficult variation of a route on the east face of Howse Peak known as M-16.
 The Auer-Lama-Roskelley variation took a line to the left of M-16, after the first difficult waterfall pitch on that route.
 Their bodies were found on 21 April 2019.

 Photographic and GPS evidence recovered from the accident site and from Jess Roskelley's iPhone show they left their camp at the base of the east face at approximately 05:30 AM, climbed the first difficult ice pitch on M-16 by 07:19 AM, and then traversed left on new terrain into a left-leaning ramp.
 After a pitch and a half up the ramp, they traversed left again and climbed an exceptionally difficult unclimbed waterfall, which brought them to a long, steep snow gully.
 They climbed the gully and then traversed over a snow rib further left into the large snow basin that is drained by the icefall route, "Life by the Drop".
 They climbed up the snow basin to the south ridge, which they ascended to the summit.
 Their summit photos were taken at 12:41 PM and 12:44 PM.
 The last photo on Auer's camera places them rappelling into the top of the snow basin at 1:27 PM.
 It can be deduced from a photograph taken from the highway by a local climber from Canmore that a large cornice broke off above the snow basin and swept the route above "Life by the Drop" at 1:58, 31 minutes after they dropped into the basin to descend their route.
 Their bodies were recovered from an avalanche cone below "Life by the Drop" on 21 April 2019.
 The shallow layer of snow covering the bodies is a further indicator of a cornice break as the cause of the accident.